Best Sex I've Ever Had: Front page story

-The New York Post and the New York Daily News were rivaling each other for stories on the couple's marriage at the time of the headline.
+The New York Post and the New York Daily News were rivals vying for stories on the couple's marriage at the time of the headline.
 Jill Brooke, the television and radio columnist for the New York Post at the time of the story, recalled in a 2018 article for The Hollywood Reporter that Trump had telephoned the editor of the New York Post, Jerry Nachman, in a rage as a result of an article in the Daily News by Liz Smith that he perceived as sympathetic to Ivana.
 In reference to his wife and Smith, Trump shouted "Those fucking bitches ...
 I want a front-page story tomorrow".
 The conversation was heard on speakerphone by Brooke.
 Nachman informed Trump that "Donald, you just don't demand a front-page story.
 There has to be a story" to which Trump replied that "For all the newspapers I've sold for you, you should give me one".
 After Trump asked Nachman how he could get a front-page story, Nachman told him that "murder, money or sex" would usually suffice as subject matters.
 Trump then told him "Marla says with me it's the best sex she's ever had".
 Nachman informed Trump that he needed corroboration for such a claim, at which point Trump shouted "Marla ...
 Didn't you say it's the best sex you ever had with me?".
 Brooke recalled that a "faint voice" could be heard replying "Yes, Donald" to Trump's question, and subsequent revelations that Trump adopted pseudonyms in conversations with journalists led Brooke to doubt whether the voice she heard in reply was actually Maples or Trump himself.
-Prior to the publication of Brooke's 2018 article, Hoffmann had reported that the story had derived from his interview of two of Maples's friends from an acting class that she had been taking, and the friends had told Hoffmann that Maples had confided in them about her and Trump's love affair, and told them that Trump was "the best sex I've ever had".
+Prior to the publication of Brooke's 2018 article, the New York Post reporter Bill Hoffmann had reported that the story had derived from his interview of two of Maples's friends from an acting class that she had been taking, and the friends had told Hoffmann that Maples had confided in them about her and Trump's love affair, and told them that Trump was "the best sex I've ever had".